Jackenmen/JackCogs/README.md

 :warning: | All branches starting with `unfinished-cogs/` come with limited support and might not fully work.
 ---: | :---
+:information_source: | If you use any "unfinished" cog, message me on Discord to get info about breaking changes that may affect you.

 [![Build Status](https://travis-ci.com/jack1142/JackCogs.svg?branch=wip/cleaning-code-v3)](https://travis-ci.com/jack1142/JackCogs/branches)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)